-One of my most popular posts on this blog is My (Disaster) Digital Perm Review, and as disastrous as it was… I am actually contemplating getting another one, perhaps later on in the year.
+One of my most popular posts on this blog is My (Disaster) Digital Perm Review, and as disastrous as it was, I am actually contemplating getting another digital perm, perhaps later on in the year.

-Because while my initial experience was nothing but a waste of time and money, when done right, digital perms are incredible!
-I’ve since learnt A LOT since my experience a few years ago, and spoken to all my friends who’ve gotten successful ones, so here are my tips on how to get a proper digital perm and avoid a disaster one like I did…
+Because while my initial experience was nothing but a waste of time and money, I’ve since learnt A LOT since my experience a few years ago, and spoken to all my friends who’ve gotten successful ones, so here are my tips on how to get a proper digital perm and avoid a disaster one like I did…

-Even though it’s “digital”, a digital perm is still a perm and will damage and dry the hair out.
+Even though it’s “digital”, a digital perm is still a perm and will damage and dry your hair out.
 The best is to make sure your hair is in tip top condition beforehand, to take on the perm well.
 I recommend doing a weekly at-home deep conditioning hair treatment a few weeks leading up to your perm, and especially after.
 I tend to avoid heavy formulas that don’t really help the hair, and would instead recommend something like coconut oil or castor oil to really penetrate the hair shaft and make it super strong for the perm; and then super soft for after.

 The price and duration of the digital perm procedure is a huge giveaway.

 The duration of the digital perm is another sign.
 If a salon says they can do a digital perm in less than 2 hours, that is a dead giveaway it’s not a real digital perm as well.
 Digital perms take up at least 3-4 hours – it’s quite a tedious process, so it will take quite a bit of time (bring books!).

 But if you want wavy hair without getting a digital perm, you can always just style your hair to get waves.
 There’s even a super easy way to get cool waves like a digital perm, and you can even do it without with heat!
 You might also be interested in How to Get Boho Waves Without Heat.